Definitely-not-AWS-Workshops/workshop-1-blog/content/9-Further-Improvements/_index.md

 + As AnimeHub serves a large number of anime fans worldwide, [AWS Global Accelerator](https://docs.aws.amazon.com/global-accelerator/) — a service that improves the availability and performance of your applications with local or global users, might be useful.
 + Serverless services, such as [AWS API Gateway](https://docs.aws.amazon.com/apigateway/) and [AWS Lambda](https://docs.aws.amazon.com/lambda/), provide for on-demand server-side processing and cost reductions while also reducing server management overhead.
 + [AWS WAF](https://docs.aws.amazon.com/waf/) — a web application firewall that lets you monitor and manage web requests that are forwarded to protected AWS resources.
+For example. it helps protect your CloudFront distributions and origin servers from malicious attacks.

 #### Operations and Workflows